-This project addresses digital and analog conversions, specifically explored through the medium of film and video.
 Two projectors face each other and project on back to back screens.
-Part one of the installation consists of a custom made, looping super8 projector that is projecting a super8 film of a youtube video that is counting super8 frames as they pass through the projector.
-The opposing projector allows users to interact and capture frames through a mounted camera and custom interface, this builds a realtime stop motion animation of the surrounding gallery space.
-This animation is projected via a digital projector through the constant shuttering frame of a re-purposed super8 projector, causing further disconnect in the frame consistency.
-This capture mechanism is only capable of capturing an amount of frames equal to a single super8 cartridge.
-Part three of the event allows viewers to shoot super8 film on a provided camera with a 50' piece of string attached to the camera (50 feet = 1 super8 cartridge) This film is then immediately developed and projected live during the event.
-The goal is to emulate the instant viewing feedback of digital photography while allowing for usage of an analog medium, with emphasis on its tactile nature.
+The installation consists of a looping super8 film of a YouTube video which is counting frames as they pass through the projector.
+The opposing projector allows users to interact and capture frames through a mounted camera and custom interface.
+The frames are played back in a realtime stop motion animation.
+The animation is projected via a small digital projector through the constant shuttering frame of a re-purposed super8mm projector, causing further disconnect in the frame consistency as the digital image is broken by the analogue projector.
+The animation capture mechanism is only capable of capturing an amount of frames equal to a single super8 cartridge, 3600 frames.
+Nearby viewers are invited to shoot super8mm film on a provided camera with a 50' piece of string attached to the camera lens (50 feet = 1 super8 cartridge = 3600 frames) This film is then immediately developed and projected live during the event.
+The film is replaced as needed.